ttfkam/pg_gnufind/README.md

   )
   SERVER gnufind  -- Make sure this matches your CREATE SERVER statement above OPTIONS (
-    root_directory '/var/some/dir/to/scan/',  -- This option is mandatory!
+    -- This option is mandatory and the directory needs to exist. root_directory '/var/some/dir/to/scan/',

     -- This is how the mime and encoding are gathered as listed above.
     -- You can pass in any program as long as it returns only a single line of text.